 This can occur where a region has been given an (optional) maximum length in the scatter file, but the size of the code and data being placed in that region has exceeded the limit.
-This error is suppressible with --diag suppress 6220.
+This error is suppressible with --diag\suppress 6220.

-For example, this might occur when using .ANYnum selectors with the ALIGN directive in a scatter file to force the linker to insert padding.
-You might be able to fix this using the --any contingency option.
+For example, this might occur when using .anynum selectors with the align directive in a scatter file to force the linker to insert padding.
+You might be able to fix this using the -- any contingency option.

-- Placement of unassigned sections with the .ANY module selector.
+- Placement of unassigned sections.

 - --any contingency.

 - --diag suppress=tag[,tag,...].